fwaris/MLUtils/readme.md

 - Schema and column information utility functions
 - Operator to join transformations into a composite pipeline
 - Generate an F# record type from IDataView schema
+- Make F# CLIMutable records work with ML.Net API when loading/creating IDataView from enumberables.
+This deals with the fields with '@' in their names by creating a clean schema